Wells Fargo dumps toxic 'cross-selling' metric

-Wells Fargo used to brag about its immense "cross-selling" skills, boasting of the many checking and saving accounts, ATM and credit card accounts and other "products" it pushed on Americans.
+Wells Fargo used to brag about its immense "cross-selling" skills, boasting of the many checking accounts, ATM cards and other "products" it pushed on Americans.

 And then the Wells Fargo fake account fiasco happened -- and cross-selling became a bad word throughout the industry.

-Attempting to turn the page on the biggest banking scandal in recent years, Wells Fargo (WFC) announced on Friday it has eliminated the notorious practice altogether.
+Attempting to turn the page on the biggest banking scandal in recent years, Wells Fargo (WFC) announced on Friday it has eliminated the notorious metric altogether.

 "As part of this evolution, the cross-sell metric will not be included going forward," Wells Fargo said in its quarterly earnings report.

-It represents a dramatic reversal for a bank long proud of its ability to forge long-lasting relationships with customers by tying them to the bank with multiple accounts making it very difficult to switch to another lender.
+It represents a dramatic reversal for a bank long proud of its ability to forge long-lasting relationships with customers by tying them to the bank with so many accounts that it would be difficult to switch to another lender.

 Just a year ago, the word "cross-sell" appeared five times in Wells Fargo's earnings report.
 The bank mentioned it eight more times in a presentation to Wall Street.
 The key message Wells Fargo wanted to drive home to its shareholders: the bank averaged an impressive 6.1 products per household, far better than the rest of the industry.